 There are a number of racks where you can hang our towels that are all numbered so we put out towels on a couple of pegs and repeated the numbers about 10 times between us all.
 As you walk down the ramp into the warm water it is such a funny feeling.

 You are freezing as you go in as the walk from the building to the water is not covered and you are exposed to the elements of the day you are visiting.
 Our day was a nice -1 at that time!
-Both the girls were in like a flash were Mark and I took our time getting into the water.
+Both the girls were in like a flash was Mark and I took our time getting into the water.
 It was so warm and beautiful!
 Although we were not alone in the Blue Lagoon there were not many people there right then.

 Reykjavik: Half-Day Blue Lagoon Transfer and Admission

 Discover the unique geothermal spa of Iceland’s Blue Lagoon with a bus transfer the only ticket, and spend the day relaxing in the therapeutic mineral waters.

 As we floated around we found a quiet spot up the back where both the girls could stand up and have a play in the water.
 There is no jumping from the sides or crazy splashing.
 It was actually quite relaxing for us and both the girls kept the craziness to a minimum.
 Lifeguards walk around the edge and across the bridges to make sure everyone is safe and behaving themselves.